rssalessio/algorand-royalty-fees/article.md

            .ElseIf(remainder > Int(500)).Then(division + Int(1))           \
            .Else(division)
 ```
+### 3.7 Possible improvements and missing checks
+There ase several possible improvements that can be made.
+First, note that the code is not production ready since it misses some checks that are needed to guarantee safety.

+Secondly, the buyer may potentially pay for the asset, but never transfer it.
+This would freeze the total paid amount inside the contract.
+To solve this issue we can do the following:
+1. Impose that the executionTransfer must happen in a finite number of rounds
+2. Let the seller reset the payment if the transfer has not happened after that finite number of rounds.

+Alternatively, we can just transfer immediately (after the payment) the asset to the buyer, without the need of confirming the transfer.

 ## 4. Setting up an Example scenario
 ### 4.1 Creating the asset
 ### 4.2 Creating the App